 Applicants who receive awards will be required to file the SF-425 Federal Financial Report.
 Performance reporting also is required via the SF-PPR, the RESTORE Act Status of Performance Report, and the RESTORE Act Milestones Report.
-All financial and performance reports must be filed semi-annually via GrantSolutions.gov during the grant award's period of performance, unless a special award condition specifies more frequent reporting.
+All financial and performance reports must be filed semi-annually via GrantSolutions.gov during the grant period of performance, unless a special award condition specifies more frequent reporting.
 The Operational Self-Assessment form must be updated annually.
-The Recipient also must complete and submit to Treasury a report on the status of the real property or interest in real property in which the Federal government retains an interest, using a SF-429 Real Property Status Report form annually for the first three years of a federal award and thereafter every five years until the end of the Estimated Useful Life or time of disposition, whichever is less.